kazuho/draft-rescorla-tls-esni/draft-ietf-tls-esni.md

 "encrypted_server_name" extension found in EncryptedExtensions or servers which do not acknowledge the "encrypted_server_name" extension.
 If the client does not retry in either scenario, it MUST report an error to the calling application.

-### Authenticating for the public name {#auth-public-name}

-When the server cannot decrypt or does not process the "encrypted_server_name" extension, it continues with the handshake using the cleartext "server_name" extension instead (see {{server-behavior}}).
-Clients that offer ESNI then authenticate the connection with the public name, as follows:

-- If the server resumed a session or negotiated a session that did not use a certificate for authentication, the client MUST abort the connection with an "illegal_parameter" alert.
-This case is invalid because {{client-behavior}}
-  requires the client to only offer ESNI-established sessions, and
-  {{server-behavior}} requires the server to decline ESNI-established sessions if it did not accept ESNI.

-- The client MUST verify that the certificate is valid for ESNIKeys.public_name.
-  If invalid, it MUST abort the connection with the appropriate alert.

-- If the server requests a client certificate, the client MUST respond with an empty Certificate message, denoting no client certificate.

-Note that authenticating a connection for the public name does not authenticate it for the origin.
-The TLS implementation MUST NOT report such connections as successful to the application.
-It additionally MUST ignore all session tickets and session IDs presented by the server.
-These connections are only used to trigger retries, as described in {{handle-server-response}}.
-This may be implemented, for instance, by reporting a failed connection with a dedicated error code.

 ### GREASE extensions {#grease-extensions}